 The new legislation requires all electoral expenditure incurred by the various entities covered by the reform to be paid from a federal account.

-If your entity has disclosure obligations you will need to consider the process you have for receiving donations so as to ensure that gifts you receive for a federal purpose will be credited to a federal account.
+If your entity has disclosure obligations you will need to consider the process you have for receiving gifts to ensure that gifts you receive for a federal purpose will be credited to a federal account.
 Amounts that are not for a federal purpose must not be credited to a federal account.
 If this happens you have 6 weeks from the date you become aware to withdraw them.

 Note: Federal purpose is the purpose of incurring electoral expenditure or creating or communicating electoral matter.